 The Open Access Movement from past to present

 There is a want and a need for Open Access, as well as constant growth.

-Historically, we saw mainly print-based academic journals which would be accessed from your local library.
-This was not only expensive, but if you wanted your article distributed widely, you would send it to a journal where everything was handled.
+Historically, there were mainly print-based academic journals, which you could access from your local library.
+However, this was not only expensive, but if you wanted your article distributed widely, you would send it to a journal that would take care of the entire submission process.
 This went on for a while, and science progressed.

-But two major shifts occurred - digitization and subscription price increases.
+In the meantime, two significant shifts occurred - digitization and subscription price increases.
 Some journals were asking for an absurd amount of money for libraries to publish their journals.
-Fast forward to the present day, this is forcing many libraries to cut expenditures by cancelling or breaking up journal packages and, according to a survey by Library Journal, buying only those titles for which use or demand justifies the price.
+Fast forward to the present day, this is forcing many libraries to cut expenditures by canceling or breaking up journal packages and, according to a survey by Library Journal, buying only those titles for which use or demand justifies the price.

 There are over 15 disciplines where the cost of one journal exceeds $1,000, with chemistry and physics both exceeding $5,000 per title each.
 With prices like these, OA models have included new models of financing scholarly journals that may reduce the monopoly power of scholarly journal publishers.

 A part of this monopoly power lies in the slow movement of scientific cultural practices.
 Scientists and scientific publishers are reticent in changing the way they do things, despite being great explorers.
 Many of them may say they want and support OA, but there is still a reliance on prestige or a high-profile paper.
 This reliance on prestige allows some journals to not respond to that pressure towards openness.